-The County agrees to pay a Uniform Allowance of \$700 per year.
-Personnel covered by this agreement who are required to wear a County prescribed uniform and are required to buy and maintain said uniforms shall receive the \$700 per year, to be paid one-half ($\frac{1}{2}$) in Payroll period 1 and one-half ($\frac{1}{2}$) in Payroll period 14 of each year.
+The County agrees to pay a Uniform Allowance of seven hundred dollars (\$700) per year.
+Beginning pay period fourteen (14) of calendar year 2014, personnel covered by this agreement who are required to wear a County prescribed uniform and are required to buy and maintain said uniforms shall receive the seven hundred dollars (\$700) per year, in equal installments in each regularly scheduled pay check.

-The department shall supply the following to employees required by the Department to wear such equipment: "Sam Brown" belt, handcuffs, handcuff holder, key holder, hand-held radio holder, handgun and holster, if required, taser holder, OC holder, and ammunition or extra magazine holders.
+The department shall supply the following to employees required by the Department to wear such equipment: "Sam Brown" belt, handcuffs, handcuff holder, key holder, hand-held radio holder, handgun and holster, if required, Taser holder, OC holder, stab vest, and ammunition or extra magazine holders.